LPerzcal/project.portfolio/README.md

   to identify trends, patterns, and potential drivers of customer churn.
 The analysis will be conducted in collaboration with cross-functional teams, including data engineers, product managers and account managers, and will utilize tools like SQL, Databricks, and Tableau as visualization tool.

-### **1. Data Gathering and Preparation:**
+**1. Data Gathering and Preparation:**
-  * Define project scope, objectives, and deliverables
-  * Identify stakeholders: Data Engineers, Product Managers, Account Manager
-  * Set up communication channels (meetings, emails, collaboration tools)
+Define project scope, objectives, and deliverables.
+Identify stakeholders.
+Set up communication channels (meetings, emails, collaboration tools).
-  * Collaborate with Data Engineers to gather relevant customer data using SQL
-  * Clean, transform, and structure the data
+Collaborate with data engineers to collect relevant customer data from databases using SQL.
+Clean, transform, and preprocess the data to ensure accuracy and consistency.
-  * Verify data quality and consistency

 **2. Cohort Analysis:** Utilize Databricks to perform cohort analysis, grouping customers based on common characteristics or time periods.
 Calculate retention rates for each cohort to identify trends over time.